bonobonobo/Smart-Mirror-Magic-Mirror-Browser-App-With-Charted-Forecast-and-Quote/README.md

 Updated every 30 minutes:

-- four day forecast with minimum and maxiumum temperatures + icons
+- four day forecast with minimum and maximum temperatures + icons
 - 24hour chart with rainfall and temperatures (extendable up to 48hrs)

 Tested on Android 4.0.4 and upward (on 4.0.4 fullscreen doesn't work yet).